In our training, we will be discussing ways to get Montessori training for Guides that want to improve their Montessori journey.

-Montessori teacher education is almost as varied as there are Dr. Maria Montessori books.
+Montessori training and teacher education is almost as varied as there are Dr. Maria Montessori books.

 Some of it is in-person only (like a university course).